Trewaters/BerkeleyJsDojo/Katas/Javascript/Sort/Sort-katas.md

 4. The process repeats itself until both pointers are pointing to the same value and the value is greater than the pivot.
 Swap this value with the pivot value.
 P is now in the correct index.
 Everything to the left, is less than its value and everything to the right is greater than its value.
-5. You can partition the array and treat the values on either side of p as its own sub array.
+5. You can partition the array and treat the values on either side of p as their own sub array.
 6.